 The source code for the ROC function is available here.

 The Relative Strength Index (RSI) is a technical indicator of momentum that measures the speed and change of price on a scale of 0 to 100, typically over the past 14 periods.
-Readings over 70 are considered overbought while readings below 30 are considered oversold.
+RSI readings over 70 are considered overbought while readings below 30 are considered oversold.
+RSI indicators typically utilize a smoothing period using a moving average.
+We employ the Wilders moving average in our indicator.

 The source code for the RSI function is available here.